Skip to main content

 Child & Family Psychiatry located in Solana Beach, CA

 Between 5-11% of Americans are diagnosed with Attention Deficit Hyperactivity Disorder (ADHD).
 This common mental health condition disrupts success at school, work as well as your home life.
-Child and family psychiatrist Joshua D. Feder, M.D., provides expert diagnosis and treatment for ADHD.
+In addition, if your child has developmental or learning challenges, from dyslexia to autism, you want to know that your child has the best possible chance of success.
+Child and family psychiatrist Joshua D. Feder, M.D., provides expert diagnosis and treatment for ADHD and other educational challenges.
 He works with your schools and other medical providers to offer your child the best platform for success.
 If you live in or around Solana Beach, California, and are concerned that your child has ADHD, call Dr. Feder or schedule a consultation online today.

 What is ADHD?